-38.39.
-Sprout producers should follow GHPs to minimize the potential for the introduction or spread of pathogens in processing water.
+38. Sprout producers should follow GHPs to minimize the potential for the introduction or spread of pathogens in processing water.
 The quality of water used should be dependent on the stage of the operation.
-Because of the potential for pathogen proliferation during the sprouting process, clean water could be used for initial washing stages, whereas water used later in the sprout production process (i.e. for the rinse following the microbiological decontamination of seed, and subsequent operations, including_other than seed germination) should at least be clean water, and preferably of potable quality.-Water used for seed germination should be potable.
+Because of the potential for pathogen proliferation during the sprouting process, clean water could be used for initial washing stages, whereas water used later in the sprout production process (i.e. for the rinse following the microbiological decontamination of seed, and subsequent operations, including seed germination) should at least be clean water, and preferably of potable quality.